 Cypriot candidates woo kingmaker for election run-off

-If successful, Anastasiades faces a long list of challenges in convincing European Union and International Monetary Fund lenders to sign off on a rescue before the tiny state faces a 1.4 billion euro debt repayment in June.
+If successful, Anastasiades faces a long list of challenges in convincing the European Union and International Monetary Fund to sign off on a rescue before the tiny state faces a 1.4-billion euro debt repayment in June.

 Cyprus sought financial help last year after its banks suffered huge losses from Greece's sovereign debt restructuring.
 The island, which has been shut out of international financial markets since May 2011, needs about 17 billion euros in aid - roughly the same as its gross domestic product.

 - WTO overcomes last minute hitch to reach its first global trade deal

 - Colorado baker discriminated by denying gay couple wedding cake: judge

 - U.S. freeze shows no sign of weekend melt after deadly storm

 - Flights delayed as air pollution hits record in Shanghai

 - Australia foreign minister downplays China air defense zone tension in visit